becathey/sf-cons/README.md

-# sf-cons
+# SF Cons DB
-Science Fiction Cons
+A listing of Science Fiction Conventions